 Your Donation Cart0 0

 Good fortune and wealth are points which many of us aim towards in life, but sometimes, things don’t quite go according to plan.
 Despite the best intentions, sometimes we find ourselves out of luck and struggling with daily life, whether it is financially or emotionally.
-As practising Muslims, we all recognise the importance of obligations like zakat, but have you ever stopped to think about the ways in which your generosity can be a real lifeline to those in need?
+As practising Muslims, we all recognise the importance of obligations such as zakat, which is based on a Muslim’s nisab, but have you ever stopped to think about the ways in which your generosity can be a real lifeline to those in need?

 However, it can also be incredibly easy to become all too wrapped up in the trappings of our own lives, forgetting about the people outside of our immediate circle who may be in desperate need of our help.
 Positivity and good fortune are things to be shared, yet often; wider acts of generosity can fall under the radar.